Title Loan Laws And Disclosures For Each State

 Kentucky

-Online title loans are allowed In Kentucky, and as of 2025, there are no limits on the repayment term or maximum loan amount.
-Short-term payday loans are offered, with a limit of 60 days and a maximum APR of 460%.
+Title loans are allowed in Kentucky, and as of 2025, there are no limits on the repayment term or maximum loan amount.
+Short-term payday loans are also allowed within the state, with a maximum term of 60 days and an APR of up to 460%.

 Louisiana